Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 # Motivation

-With IF offering the community to decide the fortune of the unclaimed tokens <link to blogpost>, IOTA needs to provide a system for community members to create and vote on referenda.
+Due to the IOTA Foundation offering the community to decide the fortune of the unclaimed tokens <link to blogpost>, IOTA needs to provide a system for community members to create and vote on referenda.
 In community calls, we figured out that the only way to archive a fair referendum without having to invest years in R&D would be a simple token-based system.
 With this, any token holders can use their tokens to vote for one of the options, one token, one vote.
-Based on an online poll, the majority of the community wants to continue having community referenda.
+During the weekly meetings, the majority of the community agreed to have further ongoing community referenda to establish a system and decide on the features of this system through voting.
 Therefore the system also needs to support future referenda, as well as multiple at the same time.

 The described system tries to address the following points:

-* No protocol fork required, as voting data is stored in the data (indexation) payload of a value transaction
+* No protocol fork is required as voting data is stored in the data (indexation) payload of a value transaction
-* Protection against flash loan attacks, where an attacker buys a lot of tokens to game referenda and dump them instantly when it's over.
+* Protection against flash loan attacks, where an attacker buys a lot of tokens to game referenda and dumps them instantly after the referenda
   * This is archived by adding a third factor to voting weight, which is holding time
 * No token locking required
 * Optional multiple-choice vote (choose n out of m options)
-* Tokens stay in your wallet at all time
+* Tokens remain in your wallet at all time

 # Detailed design